 Bullying behaviour is damaging and may lead to abuse; there is also the possibility that relationships between students are abusive and that both perpetrator and victim might be 'at risk'.
 Peer abuse can occur within an intimate partner relationship.
 Abuse is abuse and must never be tolerated or passed off as 'banter' or 'just having a laugh' or 'part of growing up'.
 Pupils and all staff should be alert to these possibilities and where there is reasonable cause to suspect a child is suffering significant harm the School would refer to the SPOA.
+There is a zero tolerance approach to abuse.

-The school is also aware of the possibility of other types of peer on peer abuse which can fall into a range of categories, and may include physical, emotional or sexual elements, or a combination as in the case of 'sexting'.
+The school is also aware of the possibility of other types of peer on peer abuse which can fall into a range of categories, and may include physical, emotional or sexual elements, or a combination as in the case of sharing of nude or semi nude images.